davidhershey/ScrapeGPT/README.md

 8. Once the code is working, the final scraper code will be displayed in the "Final Code" section.

 ## Examples
-There are a few examples of successful runs in the (successes folder)[successes/]
+There are a few examples of successful runs in the [successes folder](successes/)

 ## Limitations